Skip to Content

 • Temperament: Calm, willing, intelligent

-• Features: Long, silky feathering on legs
+• Features: Long, silky feathering on legs; broad forehead; arched neck

 • Uses: Showing, parades, driving, forestry, leisure riding

 Shires weren’t just warhorses.
-By the 18th and 19th centuries, they powered Britain’s agricultural and industrial revolutions, pulling canal barges, hauling brewery wagons, and working fields from dawn to dusk.
+By the 18th and 19th centuries, they powered Britain’s agricultural and industrial revolutions — pulling canal barges, hauling brewery wagons, and working fields from dawn to dusk.
 By the 1960s, only a few hundred Shires remained worldwide.
+Today, while still classified as vulnerable, their numbers have grown thanks to dedicated breed societies and renewed interest in heritage agriculture and sustainable forestry work.

 Belgian Draft: The Heavyweight Contender

-Team of Belgian draft horses pulling a load in a competition, demonstrating their power among large horse breeds.
+Team of Belgian draft horses pulling a load in a competition demonstrating their power among large horse breeds

-Belgian Draft Characteristics:
+Belgian Draft at a glance:

 • Height: 16–18 hands

-• Colors: Commonly chestnut with flaxen mane, also bay and roan
+• Colors: Commonly chestnut with flaxen mane; also bay and roan

 • Temperament: Patient, gentle, willing workers